auremoser/mozsci/log/worklog.md

 * I'm going to promote everyone to "reviews complete" in fluxx, they will be at the 'pending promotion' intermediate stage until we decide who to interview

-* agendas for friday meetings
-	* ldaps and onboarding at mozfest?

 * email templates for [applicants](https://docs.google.com/document/d/1-hpKK4vFHEzUC0WnV0c9ECikIDNEq4QlidKonHLvSE8/edit#heading=h.1r8gpnkxjqif)
 * [managing guide to applications](https://docs.google.com/document/d/1MSzs1rPb0L19boi2GgTrqf_Z_rFry1JLhRelbqsmtp4/edit#)